goabout/kustomize-sopssecretgenerator/README.md

 ## Why use this?

-[Kustomize](https://github.com/kubernetes-sigs/kustomize) is a great tool to implement a [GitOps](https://www.weave.works/blog/gitops-operations-by-pull-request) workflow with.
-When a Git repository is the single source of truth it often contains sensitive data that needs to be encrypted at rest.
-Mozilla's [sops](https://github.com/mozilla/sops) is a simple and flexible tool for managing secrets that is very suitable for that task.
+[Kustomize](https://github.com/kubernetes-sigs/kustomize) is a great tool for implementing a [GitOps](https://www.weave.works/blog/gitops-operations-by-pull-request) workflow.
+When a repository describes the entire system state, it often contains secrets that needs to be encrypted at rest.
+Mozilla's [sops](https://github.com/mozilla/sops) is a simple and flexible tool that is very suitable for that task.

 This Kustomize plugin allows you to transparently create Secrets from sops-encrypted files during resource generation.
 It is explicitly modeled after the builtin [SecretGenerator](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/plugins/builtins.md#secretgenerator) plugin.
 Because it is an exec plugin, it is not tied to the specific compilation of Kustomize, [like Go plugins are](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/plugins/goPluginCaveats.md).

 ### Alternatives